ishepard/pydriller/README.md

 - Python3
 - Git

-The list of dependencies are listed in ./requirements.txt, however the installer takes care of installing them for you.
+The list of dependencies is shown in `./requirements.txt`, however the installer takes care of installing them for you.

 ## INSTALL